Micro-macro stochastic Galerkin methods for nonlinear Fokker-Plank equations with random inputs: Micro-macro stochastic Galerkin methods

 For practical purposes, however, it is more convenient to use a different equivalent formulation which also enlighten the relationship with the standard sG approximation \eqref{eq:sG_system}.
 To this aim we can prove the following result. \begin{prop} Let us consider the stochastic-Galerkin scheme \eqref{mm1} obtained from the micro-macro decomposition \eqref{mmsG} applied to problem \eqref{eq:MF_eq}-\eqref{eq:G}.
 We have equivalently {\rm } \end{prop} \begin{proof} In fact we have from \eqref{mmsG}

 and then we can rewrite \eqref{eq:MMSG} as

-The result then follows simply rewriting the last identity in terms of the sG coefficients in vector form. \end{proof} The advantage of using equation \eqref{eq:MM_ref} with respect to equation \eqref{eq:sG_system} is clear since when $f_M=f^q_M$ the right-hand side of \eqref{eq:MM_ref} vanishes.
+The result then follows simply rewriting the last identity in terms of the sG coefficients in vector form. \end{proof} {Thank to Proposition \ref{prop4} we may observe that the micro-macro decomposition does not require additional information to compute the evolution of $f_M(\v,\z,t)$ being the quasi-equilibrium obtained from $f_M$ itself.
+Furthermore, the} advantage of using equation \eqref{eq:MM_ref} with respect to equation \eqref{eq:sG_system} is clear since when $f_M=f^q_M$ the right-hand side of \eqref{eq:MM_ref} vanishes.
 This gives to the resulting scheme a well-balanced property, in the sense that is capable to capture exactly the steady states of the system.
-Note that, the micro-macro decomposition written in the form \eqref{eq:MM_ref} is usually referred to as residual equilibrium formulation (see \cite{Pareschi2017}).
+Note that, the micro-macro decomposition written in the form \eqref{eq:MM_ref} is usually referred to as residual equilibrium formulation (see^^>\cite{Pareschi2017}).

 \begin{rem} Finally, we observe that the practical evaluation of the quasi-equilibrium state \eqref{eq:quasi_eq} requires a suitable quadrature formula.
 The accuracy of the formula will be directly transferred to the accuracy of the numerical scheme in physical space for long times, regardless of the accuracy adopted to discretize the differential terms in \eqref{eq:J_meanfield}.
 The choice of the quadrature formula may depend on the specific problem; a simple choice, in the case where the equilibrium state vanishes at the boundary, is to use the trapezoidal rule on equidistant mesh points, which leads to spectral accuracy for smooth solutions.
 This choice is adopted in the next section when the equilibrium state is not known a priori. \end{rem}